agahungu/bi-portfolio/README.md

 ## Key objectives :

-- Identify which vendor to keep and wich to get rid of
+- Identify which vendor to keep and the one with whom to end the collaboration

 ## Data discovery :